Conduct and competence

 Edmonton, Alberta T5J 5E6

-FAQs about the new code of professional conduct
+FAQs about the code of professional conduct

 What is the Alberta Teaching Profession Commission?

-As a result of Bill 15, the Education (Reforming Teacher Profession Discipline) Amendment Act, the Alberta government established a new code of professional conduct, which came into effect January 1, 2023, and is now in place for all certificated teachers.
+As a result of Bill 15, the Education (Reforming Teacher Profession Discipline) Amendment Act, the Alberta government established a code of professional conduct, which came into effect January 1, 2023, and is now in place for all certificated teachers.

 At the same time, the Alberta Teaching Profession Commission (ATPC) assumed responsibility for policing conduct and competence for anyone holding a valid Alberta teaching certificate.